MatthijsKamstra/haxejs/01jquery/about.md

 });
 ```

-If you don’t know, it’s a short-hand that bind your magic codes to the document ready event, same as you write:
+If you don't know, its a short-hand that bind your magic codes to the document ready event, same as you write:

 ```
 $(document).ready(function(){